 Save on May Long Hotel Packages in Alberta

-A few select hotels in Alberta have packages available all year to help enhance your trip, to help you save on your trip, or both.
+A few select hotels in Alberta offer packages all year to enhance your trip, save on your trip, or both.
 And these hotels below have deals that can help you save specifically for the Victoria Day Long Weekend.

 - Take your getaway to Edmonton’s scenic downtown River Valley area and the just-as-pretty Hotel MacDonald.
 Their Family Getaway Package includes a one-night stay alongside access to several family activities.

-- The Sandman Hotel in Red Deer is offering up to 30% off stays with their Dreaming of Summer Deal.
-You just need to book by May 22, 2023.
+- The Sandman Hotel in Red Deer is offering up to 35% off stays with their Make Summer Memories package.

 - Calgary’s Clique Hotel has a variety of packages that can help you save on food, shopping, or transportation, plus on your room stays.